 SURP Program research awards http://surp.jpl.nasa.gov

 To seed new collaborative research with our strategic partners, the SURP Program funds research activities that are selected via an annual call for proposals.
-Two types of award are available: Research Initiatives provide $100k for one year, to support collaborations between JPL researchers and university researchers and students, while Student Research Initiatives provide $25k/year for up to three years, and are targeted at undergraduate or graduate student group research projects, or focused research tasks for individual graduate students.
+Student Research Initiatives provide $60k/year for up to three years, and are targeted at focused research tasks for individual graduate students, undergraduate and/or graduate student group research projects, or JPL collaboration in university classes.